2021/2022 Federal Loan Request Form (Student Borrowers); Not Yet Available for 2022-2023

 (complete this form to document your decision to borrow)

 Colby College financial aid awards do not include student loans to meet demonstrated financial need.
 Students may choose to borrow as a resource for financing the expected family contribution.
-Undergraduate students who are U.S. or dual U.S. citizens, or permanent residents are eligible to apply for a Federal Direct Stafford Loan.
+Undergraduate students who are U.S. or dual U.S. citizens, or permanent residents are eligible to apply for a Federal Subsidized/Unsubsidized Direct Loan.
 The application for this loan is the Free Application for Federal Student Aid (FAFSA).
 We encourage families to complete the FAFSA online.
 For alternative FAFSA filing options, please click here.

 If a student’s FAFSA is selected for federal verification, the process must be completed before federal loans can be disbursed to the student account.
 We will notify students via their Colby email account regarding what information will be required in order to meet this requirement.
-Students who are selected and appear to be eligible for a Subsidized Stafford Loan cannot choose an Unsubsidized Stafford Loan in order to avoid the verification process.
+Students who are selected and appear to be eligible for a Subsidized Direct Loan cannot choose an Unsubsidized Direct Loan in order to avoid the verification process.
 For frequently asked questions about verification, please click here.

 Federal Subsidized/Unsubsidized Direct Loans